 Email me at any time Monday - Friday.
-I will respond no later than 24 hours after the first contact and probably much sooner than that.
-It may take longer for a response if the student emails through eLC.
-If you email after 8pm, I probably won't respond until morning.
-We can also meet via limited Zoom appointments.
+I will aim to respond no later than 24 hours after the first contact and probably much sooner than that.
+Do not email through eLC.
+Please use my email address noted above.
+If you email after 5pm, I probably won't respond until morning.